codenswan/19-react-employee-directory/README.md

     npm start

 ## Usage:
 This app displays a list of staff and allows interaction with the data.
 The user can search for staff based on the name, username, email, city or country.
-The data can also be sorted alphabetically by name and username.
+The data can also be sorted alphabetically by name and username.&nbsp;

 <img src="public/Screen%20Shot%202020-09-30%20at%208.44.23%20pm.png" width="1050"/>

 ## Dependencies: